quasarstream/python-ffmpeg-video-streaming/README.md

 #### 2. To Clouds
 You can save your files to clouds by passing a array of cloud configuration to the `package` method.
 There are some options to save files to **[Amazon Web Services (AWS)](https://aws.amazon.com/)**, **[Google Cloud Storage](https://console.cloud.google.com/storage)**, **[Microsoft Azure Storage](https://azure.microsoft.com/en-us/features/storage-explorer/)**, and a custom cloud.

-Please visit **[this page](https://video.aminyazdanpanah.com/python/start/save-clouds)** to see more examples and usage of these clouds.
 ```python
 (
     ffmpeg_streaming